joel0901/Minor-Projects/Streamlit Projects/Regression of Boston Housing/README.md

 # Regression using streamlit

-Doing regression interactively using the streamlit library.
+Doing regression on the Boston Housing dataset interactively using the streamlit library.